bbelderbos/bbelderbos.github.io/_posts/2016-03-08-building-maintainable-software.md

 In this post I will summarize the ten guidelines and look at some of my code to see where I improved and what I can do better.

 This short guide (134 pages, excl. appendix) is a compact guide to help you write maintainable code.
 Why is this important?
 Maintaining source code takes at least twice as long when maintainability is below average (as measured by SIG).
-Maintainable software can evolve!
-On the contrary, if code is not maintainable any changes to the codebase are considered too risky even leading to systems being written off before a 1.0 release.
+If code is not maintainable changes to the codebase are risky and easily introduce bugs.
+This can even lead to the system being written off before initial release.

-I think most important is that maintainability is not an afterthought, you need to start early and have the discipline to make every contribution (commit) count.
+I think the most important lesson is that maintainability is not an afterthought: you need to start early and have the discipline to make every contribution (commit) count.
 The book mentions the "Boy Scouts" rule that says "leave the campground cleaner than you found it."

 ### The 10 guidelines

 Each guideline has concrete / easy-to-understand Java code samples.
-At the end of each guideline chapter the author tries to take away common misunderstandings (e.g. "our domain is very complex, therefore hight code complexity is unavoidable") and shows how SIG rates the guidelines on real source code.
+At the end of each guideline chapter the author tries to take away common misunderstandings (statements like "our domain is very complex, therefore hight code complexity is unavoidable") and shows how SIG rates the guidelines on real source code.
 It is really hands-on.

 Without further ado, the guidelines.
-For each one I looked up some code and share what I learned:
+I tried to link to my own code to better commit the concepts to muscle memory:

 #### 1. Write short units of code (Chapter 2)